cl-ement05/ZCrypt/UserManual.md

 0000000000000000000        00000000000000000   0           0                  0            0                               0

-Manual organisation :
+# Manual summary
  - Introduction
  - Crypting Engine
  - Commands and their use

-Thanks for choosing ZCrypt !
+ - Error Codes
+ - Settings

+# Introduction
-This software was developped by Clement and has been released the February, the 24th 2020
+This software is being developped by Clement and has been released the February, the 24th 2020

-ZCrypt is a progam that uses Python engine to run Please, take into consideration that, all the files linked to this app or which were created by this app will be saved in the same location that the software
+ZCrypt is a progam that uses Python to run
+Please, take into consideration that, all the files linked to this program or which were created by this app will be saved to the software root directory
-So, if you want to decrypt a message, please paste the file you want to decrypt in the software's location
+So, if you want to decrypt a message, please paste the file you want to decrypt in the software's folder

-Crypting Engine :
+# Crypting Engine
 Now Let's talk a bit about cryptography...
 Here is how ZCrypt encrypting engine works
 When you type your message, ZCrypt makes an analysis of each character